jonbish/call-to-action/readme.txt

 === Call to Action ===
 Contributors: JonBishop
 Donate link: http://www.jonbishop.com/donate/
-Tags: widget, call to action, marketing, content sidebar, promote, advertising Requires at least: 3.0
+Tags: widget, call to action, marketing, content sidebar, promote, advertising, hubspot, cta, ad manager, ads Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.4.1
-Stable tag: 1.2
+Stable tag: 1.3

 Displays the most relavent Call to Action in your sidebar based on the content of the page